Lawyer Call Avatar

 The primary function of AFAA is to provide a loving family abroad to a child in need in India, adhering to the legal regulations of both India and International law.

 Adoption process can be overwhelming for both the adoptive parent and the child.
-With dwindling emotions if they have to deal with these excruciating legal processes, it gets challenging for them.
+With dwindling emotions if they have to deal with these complex legal processes, it gets challenging for them.

 There are a lot of social stigmas associated with adoption.
 Especially with single mothers and children, society tends to discriminate.